Old Fashioned Blackberry Cobbler

 What To Serve With This Blackberry Cobbler

 One of my favorite things about this cobbler is that it pairs with so many different things!
-Here’s a few of our favorites to share alongside this delicious cobbler.
+Here are a few of our favorites to share alongside this delicious cobbler.

 cropped and angled close up of piece missing from cobbler with spoon resting in casserole.